What is hCG? Beta hCG, tests and levels

 What does hCG do to your body?

 hCG supports early pregnancy.
 It signals the ovary to keep making progesterone until the placenta takes over.
-Levels rise after implantation and are used for lab tests and clinical monitoring.
+Levels rise after implantation and can be measured in blood tests to help monitor early pregnancy.

 How early in pregnancy does hCG start?

-Production begins soon after implantation, usually about 6 to 10 days after ovulation.
-Serum tests turn positive first, then urine tests as levels rise.
+Production usually begins soon after implantation, often about 6 to 10 days after ovulation.
+Blood tests tend to turn positive first, then at-home urine pregnancy tests as levels rise.

 What hCG level is “pregnant”?